CJT-Jackton/CJT-Jackton.github.io-HUGO/content/posts/shader-breakdown-lcd-display.en.md

 Let's start addressing the elephant in the room here ------ where is the right distance that we start revealing the pixel structure on the LCD display with different resolution?
 The natural idea is, it depends on the pixel real estate on screen.
 When a LCD pixel is occupying over a certain amount of screen pixel, we reveal it.
 And that happens to be how we calculate which texture mipmap level to use in fragment shader!

- First we need to know how texture lod level is calculated on the graphic side.
-The [OpenGL specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec42.core.pdf) actually give us a clue of how this is done.
+ Let's take a look at how texture lod level is calculated.
+The [OpenGL specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec42.core.pdf) actually give us a detail explanation of how this is done.
 In the chapter 3.9.11 we have the following equation:

 \\[
 \lambda(x, y) = \log_2{\\big(\rho(x, y)\\big)}